katiaipduarte/blog-app/README.md

 App created using [Next.js 11](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), [styled-components](https://styled-components.com/) and for testing [Jest](https://jestjs.io/).
 Thank you for using my app.

-For this project to run, since the deploy version is only connected to a localhost DB you need to run the API via json-server [https://github.com/LetsGetChecked/developer-challenge-api](https://github.com/LetsGetChecked/developer-challenge-api).

 **Note:** To run this project be sure to have a Node version installed that is 12.x or higher

 ## Table of Contents